 This versatile tote that is the perfect design for food deliveries, the CleverMade Collapsible Cooler Bag is lightweight but can hold up to 50 pounds inside.
 It is composed of mostly polyester, has patented SnapHinges on both sides of the bag for additional support, and is one of the more versatile totes.

-It can collapse when not being used down to no more than 3 inches, and only weighs 2 pounds.
+It can collapse when not being used down to no more than three inches, and only weighs two pounds.
 With its huge capacity and sturdy handle, picnics, trips to the beach, and outdoor trips to the park will all be a joy.

-It has a reasonably small warranty, at 90-days.
-It is not at all leakproof, and the zippers break easily.
+It has a reasonably small warranty of 90-days.
+It is not at all leakproof and the zippers break easily.
 The biggest complaint is the overall quality.
 Because of the blended fabrics that make up the exterior, there are integrity issues with its fabric that cannot be fixed or ignored.

 8. Arctic Zone Titan Deep Freeze Zipperless Cooler

 The Arctic Zone Titan Deep Freeze Zipperless Cooler has a radiant heat barrier that reflects heat, where most coolers absorb it.
 This allows the cooler to work less and keep food cooler.
 Its “flip-open” zipperless lid gives you quick access to your contents within and includes a removable SmartShelf.

 Its exterior is covered in Rhino-Tech, making it water and stain-resistant, easily wiped clean, and is abrasion- and puncture-resistant.
 It has an Ultra Safe Leakproof Liner, and an insulated front pocket for additional storage.
 Add to that its “Back Saver” shoulder strap, and you are ready to get to work.